Cripple Creek Colorado

 This handsome, three story 1896 brick building was built to house commercial enterprises, starting with the fancy brickwork, and display windows.
 The building features rock-faced corner stones, a recessed center entryway, and fabulous, decorative molding.

-The casino is on the first floor, the hotel with seven rooms is on the second floor, while the old ballroom space is on the third floor.
+The casino is on the first floor, and the hotel, which has seven rooms, is on the second floor.
+The old ballroom space is on the third floor.
 Maggie’s Restaurant is found toward the back of the structure on the ground floor, downstairs from the casino.
-Although Maggie’s Restaurant can be reached by going down the stairs from the casino, Maggie’s also has its own entrance, about three quarters of the way down on the building’s side on 3rd Street.
+Although it can be reached by going down the stairs from the casino, Maggie’s also has its own entrance, about three quarters of the way down on Third Street.

-The casino develops loyal customers by offering them points for playing, and lets them win 10% more than the other casinos allow.
+The casino develops loyal customers by offering them points for playing, and lets them win 10% more than other casinos.
 They pride themselves on being 10% looser than the Cripple Creek market!
-Another popular practice with their customers is that they keep their TITO penny machines current, offering the latest Aristocrat and IGT Games.
+Another popular practice with customers is that they keep their TITO penny machines current, offering the latest Aristocrat and IGT Games.
 Penny players like the quick and convenient cash in service.
 They also keep their “oldies but goodies” loose dollar reel slots as long as they can repair them.

-The hotel’s seven rooms offer a complimentary breakfast as each guest is given a 10 dollar voucher.
-High rollers are given a complimentary room, but probably lose enough money at the tables to pay for it, as it is hard to beat the house.
-Free snacks are offered to guests of the hotel, and room service from Maggie’s is another amenity that hotel guests enjoy.
+The hotel’s seven rooms offer a complimentary breakfast, as each guest is given a ten dollar voucher.
+High rollers are given complimentary rooms, but probably lose more than enough money at the tables to pay for it, as it is hard to beat the house.
+Free snacks are offered to guests, and room service from Maggie’s is another amenity that hotel guests enjoy.

-Maggie’s Restaurant pleases both visitors and the local population as well.
+Maggie’s Restaurant pleases both visitors and locals.
 According to the restaurant’s web-page, “Maggie’s specializes in a variety of entrees and desserts in a classic, elegant restaurant setting.
 The restaurant is famous for its quality steaks, seafood and burgers.
 Maggie’s is very family friendly, and kids are welcome.
 ‘Ask anyone in town.
 This is the best place for breakfast, lunch and dinner.'”

-It doesn’t sound like the third floor has been renovated yet, as nothing is mentioned on the website, but it probably will be done at some point, if a need for a large event space arrises.
-The buildings owners follow a lot of good business practices in striving to make their customers happy.
+It doesn’t sound like the third floor has been renovated yet, as nothing is mentioned on the website, but it probably will be done at some point, if a need for large event space arises.
+The building’s owners strive to make customers happy.

 HISTORY

-The Fairley Brothers and Lampman Building is a solid structure, and has been home for many kinds of merchants over the years.
-A variety of businesses grew and prospered here, including a drug store, a millinery, an engineering firm, and a law office.
-Being a versatile structure, the building also housed medical offices, and a mortuary.
+The Fairley Brothers and Lampman Building is a solid structure, and has been home for many merchants over the years.
+A variety of businesses have grown and prospered here, including a drug store, a millinery, an engineering firm, and a law office.
+The building has also housed medical offices, and a mortuary.
 At some time in its history, it became a hotel.
-The third floor was a ballroom, that was used for social events, and also was the home of the Masonic Temple.
+The third floor was a ballroom, used for social events, and a Masonic Temple home.

 If this building could talk, what stories it would tell!
-Besides seeing the variety of characters coming to Cripple Creek to try to get rich, start a business or to steal from others, other unpleasant consequences of mining also reared their ugly heads.
-During the building’s first ten years, it saw a nasty, violent Labor War between the mining union and the mine owners who lived in Colorado Springs.
+Besides all the characters coming to Cripple Creek to get rich, start a business, or steal from others, there was always the drama of the miners.
+During the building’s first ten years, a nasty, violent labor war erupted between the mining union and mine owners, who lived in Colorado Springs.

-At one point, martial law was declared by the governor, and citizens of the community were invaded by the National Guard, wiping out most of their constitutional rights.
-In this harsh atmosphere, merchants, who were a tough breed of folks, managed to stay in business, avoid the harsh political atmosphere and carried on with business as best they could, resenting the military government imposed on them.
+At one point, martial law was declared by the governor, and citizens of the community were invaded by the National Guard.
+In this harsh atmosphere, merchants, who were a tough breed of folks, managed to stay in business, avoid the harsh political atmosphere, and carry on with business as best they could, resenting all the while the military government imposed on them.

 Eventually, the National Guard left, but other challenges were to come.
-A big problem the city faced over the years was the dwindling output of the mines, and the loss of population.
+A big problem the city faced was the dwindling output of the mines, and the loss of population.
 Many mining towns had the same problems.
-Some like Bodie & Calico, Calif., and Meade, Montana, lost all their residents, while some hung on by a thread, like the mining towns in Jerome, AZ, and Virginia City, Nevada.
-Still others, like Park City, Utah, and Brisbee, AZ, found other ways to bring in money successfully, growing into prosperous towns, by offering activities and goods that would attract tourists and vacationers.
+Some, like Bodie and Calico, in California, and Meade, in Montana, lost all their residents.
+Others hung on by a thread, like the mining towns in Jerome, Arizona, and Virginia City, Nevada.
+Still others, like Park City, Utah, and Brisbee, Arizona, found other ways to bring in money successfully, growing into prosperous towns by offering activities and goods that would attract tourists and vacationers.

 By 1970, Cripple Creek was considered a ghost town, but still had a population of one hundred.
 These determined individuals did their best to eke out a living serving tourists, nature-lovers and hunters.
-However, like the mining town of Bullock, South Dakota, their outlook brightened a bit in 1990’s.
+Like the mining town of Bullock, South Dakota, their outlook brightened a bit in 1990s.

-In 1991, the voters of Colorado allowed the opening of limited gaming in Cripple Creek and two other locations, which proved to be the salvation of this town.
+In 1991, the voters of Colorado allowed the opening of limited gaming in Cripple Creek and two other locations, which proved to be its salvation.
 While some residents didn’t like the idea of harvesting money from people and moved, others came to live in Cripple Creek.

 Other interests in Cripple Creek also opened casinos in their hotels and buildings, providing quite a choice for folks willing to try lady luck.
 When we visited the town in 2010, the economy had taken out the weaker gaming joints, leaving only the stronger ones, such as Wild Horse Casino, Colorado Grande Casino, Century Casino and Bronco Billy’s Casino.

-As of 2021, most of the historic buildings found in downtown have been bought by the large gaming outfit that now owns Bronco Billy’s Casino, with the contractual promise that they restore all the buildings, and that any new structures must fit in with the architectural style of Cripple Creek.
+As of 2021, most of the historic downtown buildings have been bought by the large gaming outfit that now owns Bronco Billy’s Casino, with the contractual promise that they restore all the buildings, and that any new structures must fit in with the architectural style of Cripple Creek.
 So far so good!

 Signs of progress are there.
-When we came and visited on our 2021 road trip through Colorado, they were constructing a 300 room hotel for the gamblers who are expected to be drawn to Cripple Creek in the south side of the main drag.
-They will have a convenient place to stay to gamble and to shop in the many stores along Main Street.
+When we came and visited on our 2021 road trip through Colorado, they were constructing a 300 room hotel for the gamblers who are expected to be drawn to Cripple Creek on the south side of the main drag.
+They will have a convenient place to gamble and shop in the many stores along Main Street.

 HISTORY OF MANIFESTATIONS

-It is hard to say who Maggie and her companion are, for a variety of people have owned and visited this handsome, built-like-a-rock structure.
-She wasn’t a prostitute, because so-called soiled doves were only allowed to practice their trade in parlors located in the town’s red light district, along Meyers Street.
-The clothing she is seen in suggests that she was the average citizen of Colorado or a local resident of Cripple Creek, around the turn of the century.
+It is hard to say who Maggie and her companion are, for a variety of people have owned and visited this handsome, durable structure.
+She wasn’t a prostitute, because so-called soiled doves were only allowed to practice their trade in parlors in the town’s red light district, along Meyers Street.
+The clothing she is seen in suggests that she was an average citizen of Colorado or a local resident of Cripple Creek, around the turn of the century.

 Who is the male entity seen with her?
 Sometimes spirits hang around a place because their loved ones have chosen to stay earthbound in a structure that they all loved.